KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

-As suggested within the title of the current section, we redirect our attention towards various heat kernel estimates for $\mathscr{U}^{N}$; this discussion is focused towards the necessary preliminary ingredients, which we afterwards combine via a suitable fashion in a subsequent section.
-Purely for organizational clarity, we present these ingredients in the following list. \begin{itemize} \item The first ingredient consists of establishing an elliptic-type estimate for the invariant measure associated to $\mathscr{U}^{N,0}$, or equivalently the kernel of the operator $\left(\mathscr{L}_{\mathrm{Lap}}^{N}\right)^{\ast}$ with respect to the uniform "Lebesgue measure" on $\mathscr{I}_{N,0} \subseteq \Z_{\geq 0}$.
-We perform this step via a discrete-type elliptic maximum principle with additional direct analysis at the boundary. \item Provided the elliptic-type estimate mentioned within the previous bullet point, we proceed to employ the auxiliary nearest-neighbor specialization $\bar{\mathscr{U}}^{N,0}$ to establish a suitable Nash-Sobolev inequality with respect to the invariant measure associated to $\bar{\mathscr{U}}^{N,0}$, which is actually the uniform "Lebesgue measure".
-To this end, we require an a priori estimate for $\bar{\mathscr{U}}^{N,0}$ achieved through the method-of-images calculations in \cite{CS}, for example. \item Lastly, we require a set of Duhamel-type perturbative schemes; these will serve convenient both to establish sub-optimal regularity estimates for the heat kernel $\mathscr{U}^{N,0}$ which are robust at the mesoscopic scales and to extend our heat kernel estimates for $\mathscr{U}^{N,0}$ to arbitrary Robin boundary parameters. \end{itemize}
+As suggested {in} the title of this section, we {direct} our attention {to} various heat kernel estimates for $\mathbf{P}^{N}$; {we now discuss} the necessary preliminary ingredients {below}, which we {then} combine in a subsequent section. \begin{itemize} \item The first ingredient consists of establishing an elliptic-type estimate for the invariant measure associated to $\mathbf{P}^{N,0}$, or equivalently the kernel of the operator $\left(\mathscr{L}_{\mathrm{Lap}}^{N}\right)^{\ast}$ with respect to the uniform ``Lebesgue measure" on $\mathbb{I}_{N,0} \subseteq \Z_{\geq 0}$.
+We perform this step by a discrete-type elliptic maximum principle with additional direct analysis {of the invariant measure} at the boundary. \item Provided the elliptic-type estimate mentioned in the previous bullet point, we then employ the auxiliary nearest-neighbor specialization $\bar{\mathbf{P}}^{N,0}$ to establish a suitable Nash-Sobolev inequality with respect to the invariant measure associated to $\bar{\mathbf{P}}^{N,0}$, which is actually the uniform ``Lebesgue measure".
+To this end, we require an a priori estimate for $\bar{\mathbf{P}}^{N,0}$ achieved through the method-of-images calculations in \cite{CS}, for example, { that come from direct and explicit calculations.} \item Lastly, we {need a few} Duhamel-type perturbative schemes; these will serve {to} both {prove} sub-optimal regularity estimates for $\mathbf{P}^{N,0}$ that are robust at mesoscopic scales and to extend our heat kernel estimates for $\mathbf{P}^{N,0}$ to arbitrary Robin parameters. \end{itemize}